Find Affordable College Courses

 Columbus, OH

-Franklin University came in at #19 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
+With a ranking of #19, Franklin University did quite well on this year’s best schools for communication and journalism students.
 Franklin University is a medium-sized private not-for-profit school located in the large city of Columbus.

 Communication & Journalism majors at Franklin University take out an average of $40,666 in student loans while working on their egree.